Finish What Ya Started: Music video

+Charts

 Reception

 Cash Box called it "a remarkable single...that owes more to T-Rex and Creedence than to a Whitesnake."

 In 1988, the song peaked at #13 on the Billboard Hot 100 and #2 on the Billboard rock chart.

 In popular culture

 The song was later used as theme music for the short-lived 1990 sitcom Sydney, which starred Eddie Van Halen's then-wife, Valerie Bertinelli.